Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Scrollbar.md

     root.Add(scrollBar);
     ```

-Following output is generated when the progress is created using property:
+Following output is generated when the scroll bar is created using property:

 ![CreateWithProperties](./media/scrollbar_properties.PNG)